Skip to content

 • --debug: starts the DAP debug server alongside gaffer dev.
 See Debugging projections.

 • --fixture <name> / --events <path>: pick a named fixture from gaffer.toml, or point at a JSON events file directly.
+These offline sources are mutually exclusive with the live ones (--env / --connection); combining the two is a usage error.

 The CLI emits anonymous usage telemetry by default.
 See the telemetry notice for the full list of what’s collected.